cybergarage/uecho/doc/overview.md

 [![Build Status](https://github.com/cybergarage/uecho/actions/workflows/make.yml/badge.svg)](https://github.com/cybergarage/uecho/actions/workflows/make.yml)
 [![doxygen](https://github.com/cybergarage/uecho/actions/workflows/doxygen.yml/badge.svg)](http://cybergarage.github.io/uecho/)

-uEcho for C, `uecho`,  is a portable and cross platform development framework for creating controller applications and devices of [ECHONET Lite][enet].
+uEcho for C, `uecho`,  is a portable and cross platform development framework for creating controller applications and devices of [ECHONET Lite](http://echonet.jp/english/).
 [ECHONET][enet] is an open standard specification for IoT devices in Japan, it specifies more than 100 IoT devices such as crime prevention sensor, air conditioner and refrigerator.

 ## What is uEcho ?